spionline graphic

 15. Why don't they rake the ugly seaweed off the beach?

-1. There is currently no gambling ship sailing out of area waters
+1. There is currently no gambling ship sailing out of area waters - but there is a great Pirate Ship!

 2. ALL the condos, hotels, motels, B&B's and beach houses on the island are on or near the beach (this is a very narrow island.)
 The very coolest place to stay on South Padre Island is the Sandbox Inn (not that I am biased or anything ;-) Just in case the place is already occupied, I have put a lot of time into my accommodations pages to help you find an alternative place to camp out during your stay here.

 4. The Entertainment District - located in the middle of town on the bayside... lots of places within walking distance of each other: Louie's Backyard attracts a younger crowd - they will let you in if you are 18 and older.
 The upstairs sports bar attracts older folks as well.
 Tequila Sunset offers great live music/dancing.
 Wahoo Saloon for ceviche and fireworks.
-Palm St. Pier has great music sometimes and the spot formerly known as Club 202 is about to reopen as "Live Bait."
-Fun!
+Palm St. Pier has great music and equally great food and the spot formerly known as Club 202 has reopened as "Steamers" -- I understand they also have live music sometimes.
+Mooncussers (used to be Tequila Frogs) attracts a younger crowd when they are open.

 5. There is a grocery store on the Island - the Blue Marlin.
-I shop there for quick pickups but the best prices and selection are to be found at HEB and/or Walmart == both of which are across the bridge on the mainland in Port Isabel (right on the main road coming into town.)
+I shop there for quick pickups but the best prices and selection are to be found at HEB and/or Walmart -- both of which are across the bridge on the mainland in Port Isabel (right on the main road coming into town.)
 My suggestion would be to do the bulk of your shopping there (especially if you are feeding a big crew) on your way to the Island, then pick up the stuff you forgot at the Blue Marlin.

 6. There was one "shark attack" on the other end of the Island (by Corpus) a few years ago.
 A surfer got nipped - the shark didn't like what it tasted and swam away.
 I don't know how far out the surfer was, but very likely a lot further out than you are willing to let your kids go.